 - You will be alone in the room during your CT scan.
 However, the technologist can see, hear and speak with you at all times.
 If necessary, a friend or family member may stay in the room with you during the exam.
 To prevent radiation exposure, the friend or family member will be required to wear a lead apron.

 After your CT scan is completed, we will be happy to answer any questions you have regarding follow-up care with your physician and getting the results of your scan.

 Although our staff cannot give you immediate results, some physicians arrange for you to come directly to their office following the CT scan.
 If so, our trained specialists can arrange for you to take your images to your doctor’s office in time for your appointment.
 Your physician will discuss the results with you and may diagnose, recommend other tests, or begin treatment based on the CT report.

-Please contact Radiology Associates of Hartford, P.C., to schedule your CT Scan.
-We serve patients in Glastonbury, Enfield, Bloomfield and Avon Connecticut.
+Please contact Radiology Associates of Hartford, PLLC, to schedule your CT Scan.
+We serve patients in Glastonbury, Enfield, Bloomfield, Rocky Hill and Avon Connecticut.